jlacar/jlacar.github.io/kotlin/0to1in5.md

 ## Postblog

 In retrospect, I should have used a whale instead of an elephant in keeping with the theme of this year's Advent of Code.
+I also realized that I've been mixing metaphors: baby steps and eating elephants.
+Babies and elephants don't mix well in real life or in metaphors.
+Oh well, too late now; sorry about that.
+Rest assured that no babies or elephants were harmed in the making of this blog post.

-Oh well, too late now.
-It's on to Part 2 of Day 8.
+Now it's on to Part 2 of Day 8.
 That seems to be a much bigger problem from the looks of it.
-Let's see if I can eat a whale this time.
+Let's see if I can eat a whale this time and start making up some of the lost time.

 ### [<< Previous article](kotlin-oneliners.md)